maxjeffwell/Resume/index.md

 Selected from the entire student body for leadership and academic achievement.
 Met bi-weekly with college president to discuss campus initiatives and co-edited Trinity Papers, annual journal of outstanding undergraduate scholarship.

 ### Writing Center Associate • Trinity College • 2015-2017
-Faculty-recommended position as specialized bilingual writing advisor.
+Faculty-recommended position as a specialized bilingual writing advisor.
 Collaborated with students on academic writing in English and Spanish and developed workshops on cross-cultural communication.

 ---